-

 Museum number: 196857 (part of the National Trust museum group)

-3. 931
+931

 Description: Carved wooden fireback pattern.
 Arched rectangular shaped central panel with top corners cavetto canted, bead-and-pellet edging on a wide fillet; hanging drapery with central tassels over three low-arched cubicles, the two outer smaller than the centre, with Tuscan columns and overlapping scales behind; on a plinth of overlapping scales with a scallop shell behind, the standing figure of Neptune/Poseidon, holding a trident in his right hand; water issues from by his feet and from the waves below him disport two 'sea horses' and three dolphins; arched rectangular shaped border with top corners cavetto canted, fillet edging: suspended symmetrical beads with tassel ends decorated with sea shells; at the bottom, between looped 'W' figures, the inscription separating halves of the date along the bottom; above, a central scallop shell with symmetrical floral scrolls on each side.
-Two vertical planklines left and rright of centre.
+Two vertical planklines left and right of centre.

 Notes: Carved on three vertical oak planks, battened together, from a design in 'Nouveaux livres de ...Statues [etc.]' (La Haye & Amsterdam 1702-5), by Daniel Marot.
 The inscription, translated from the Welsh as 'GOD is our strength', is a paraphrase of Psalm 46: 1; an identical inscription and date is found on several firebacks.
 All incorporate the looped 'W' motif which may be intended to identify the pattern maker.
+A casting made from this pattern is no. 271.

 Inscription: 17 DVW Ydyw Ein Cadernid 24